haoxiuwang/mysite-s/source/en/chapter-3/index.md

 ---
-title: "Running solely on the web, it couldn't have been easier for talents worldwide to join Aomoxo."
+title: "Running solely on the internet, it couldn't have been easier for talents worldwide to join Aomoxo."
 subtitle: Chapter Three, A Brand New Company Structure
 date: 2021-08-27 21:40:23
 cover: /assets/images/startup-2.jpg